 – The F6 with the MB-40 grip, EN-EL4a battery, Kirk L-bracket, no lens = 3 pounds, 7 and 5/8 oz.

 MIRROR UP: The F5 has a mechanical lever allowing Mirror Lock Up, where the F6 has a setting on the Film Advance Mode Selector dial.
 The F6’s configuration is a disadvantage because the photographer is forced to choose between a self timer and M-up.
 Sometimes you want both.
 The F5 allows the photographer to set the lever manually and still use the Self Timer on the dial.
-Practically speaking this is a non-issue for many because of the number of ways a camera’s shutter can be tripped without a timer.
+Practically speaking this is a non-issue for many because of the number of other ways a camera’s shutter can be tripped without a timer.
 For example the ML-3 or MC-30 are standard operating procedure when it comes to remote release.
 Still, I’d give the slight advantage here to the F5 because you don’t need another piece of equipment.
 There is an alternative for patient F6 users: if you set the Film Advance Mode Selector Dial to M-up and trip the shutter, 30 seconds after the mirror flips up out of the way the shutter will automatically release itself.
 This is cumbersome in changing light – but M-up shooting already is.
-For anyone interested in more information about Mirror-Up shooting you can visit this page.

 TRANSITIONING from OLDER NIKONS:

-This category was added because I’ve recently been doing more work with the older Nikons (F, F2, F4s, F5) along side the F6.
-The closest contender to the F6 is of course the F5.
-At first glance the comparison may seem to favor the F5.
-The reason is the presence of the F5’s Aperture Direct Readout (ADR).
-The ADR provides the ability to view lens aperture directly off the lens barrel via a small window in the viewfinder/prism.
+This category was added because I’ve recently been doing more work with the older Nikons F’s along side the F6.
+Feature-wise, the closest contender to the F6 is the F5.
+Comparing the F6 and F5 in context of switching between older Nikons, at first glance the comparison may seem to favor the F5.
+The reason is the presence of the F5’s Aperture Direct Readout (ADR) – a little window in the viewfinder that peeks down onto the tiny numbers of the lens showing you what aperture you’re set to.
 This means you can quickly move a lens from an older camera (like an F3) that has no command dials, mount it on the F5 and just keep shooting – rather than having to stop and lock the lens into its minimum aperture first.
 The F5’s CSM 22: “Aperture setting via Sub-Command Dial” allows you to enable or disable the front command dial on lenses with aperture rings.
 The default is ‘enable.’
 If you select ‘disable’ you can change aperture using the aperture ring on the lens.
-However it’s a little unintuitive: ‘F- -‘ shows in the top display, the MF-28 display and most importantly in the viewfinder – instead of the correct aperture.
+However it’s a little unintuitive: ‘F- -‘ shows in the top display, the MF-28 display and most importantly – the viewfinder – instead of the correct aperture.
 CSM 22 forces reliance solely on the ADR to communicate correct aperture.
+On top of this, you need a piece of software to be able to access the F5’s Custom Settings Menu to make changes.

-Out of the box the F6 requires any lens with aperture ring to be locked in the minimum aperture setting.
+Compare this to the F6: out of the box it requires any lens with aperture ring to be locked in the minimum aperture setting.
 This renders the ring on the lens useless and instead controls aperture with the camera’s front command dial.
-If you want to switch things up the F6 handles the alternative a little more gracefully: CSM f:4 disables the front command dial allowing the lens to be controlled by the aperture ring instead.
-The beauty is the top display, viewfinder and rear display all show the correct aperture instead of the ‘F- -‘ like the F5.
+But the F6 handles an alternative far more gracefully: CSM f:4 disables the front command dial allowing the lens to be controlled by the aperture ring instead.
+The beauty is the top display, viewfinder and rear display all show the correct aperture (instead of the ‘F- -‘ like the F5).
 Both cameras are smart enough to automatically re-enable front command dial operation when G lenses are mounted.
 Pretty slick.

 The down side to using the lenses aperture ring is you don’t get 1/3 stop EV settings as when using the front command dial.
 So it’s a trade off based on the photographer’s priorities.
-If you do a lot of switching back and forth between these older cameras with no command dials (think F, F2, F3 and F4) – you’ll appreciate and be familiar with the F5’s ADR allowing you to wing it old school.
-The F6 presents a more refined alternative – though the lack of ADR isn’t a plus – so it’s probably a draw.
+If you do a lot of switching back and forth between these older cameras with no command dials – you’ll appreciate and be familiar with the F5’s ADR allowing you to wing it ‘old school.’
+The F6 presents a more refined (there’s that word again…) alternative – though the lack of ADR isn’t a plus – so it’s probably a draw.

-REPLACEABLE VIEWFINDERS: Both the F5 and F6 have 100% coverage viewfinders.
-This means there’s no guessing what the edge of the frame is – you can actually see your entire composition through the viewfinder before releasing the shutter.
+Both the F5 and F6 have 100% coverage viewfinders.
+This means there’s no guessing what the edge of the frame is – you can actually see a entire composition through the viewfinder before shutter release.
 The F5 allows replaceable view finders to be mounted to the camera, where the F6 does not.
 Replaceable viewfinders have been a design cornerstone from the early F’s through the F5 and facilitate various types of specialty shooting.
 The F5 offered 4 different viewfinders.

 CUSTOM SETTINGS MENU: The F5 has a total of 24 Custom Settings capabilities built in allowing one to customize the functions of the camera more to their personal preferences.
 These Custom Settings are accessed via a small button located beneath the fold-down, metal flap on camera rear.
 Pushing the button initiates a code in the bottom-rear LCD.
 This code indicates the camera’s settings.
 The problem is, one needs to know the codes to use the Custom Settings.
 The cameras capabilities are further expanded with the addition of an optional MF-27 or MF-28 data backs.
 To use one of these data backs requires (easily) replacing the stock back door of the camera with a completely different, thicker back containing the brain for higher functions.
 The new back door adds significant “mass” to the camera making an already large, heavy camera feel even larger and heavier; fatter, for lack of better term.
 To get intervalometer functions one needs the MF-28 – which is even thicker.
 Accessing full functionality of these backs is through a primitive LCD UI.
 But once you get it, it’s not difficult.
 So to fully leverage the F5’s capabilities you need to know the 24 CSM codes and be able to decipher the MF-27/28’s interface to program the back.**